Andrew Mountbatten-Windsor’s ex-bodyguards urged to come forward in Epstein probe

 “Separately, the Met is identifying and contacting former and serving officers who may have worked closely, in a protection capacity, with Andrew Mountbatten‑Windsor.
 They have been asked to consider carefully whether anything they saw or heard during that period of service may be relevant to our ongoing reviews and to share any information that could assist us.”

-Mr Mountbatten-Windsor has denied any wrongdoing over his Epstein links, but has not directly responded to the latest allegations.
+Mr Mountbatten-Windsor has denied any wrongdoing in relation to his links with Epstein, but has not directly responded to the latest allegations.

 The royal family is facing its greatest crisis in decades as the police search of Mr Mountbatten-Windsor’s former home, Royal Lodge in Windsor, entered its second day and is expected to continue into Monday.

-The 66-year-old was arrested on suspicion of misconduct in public office on his birthday on Thursday and released under investigation after 11 hours of police questioning.
+The 66-year-old was arrested on Thursday on suspicion of misconduct in public office, and was released under investigation after 11 hours of police questioning.

-Officers are looking into claims that Mr Mountbatten-Windsor shared sensitive information with the disgraced financier while serving as the UK’s trade envoy – a role he was forced to leave after it emerged he had continued his friendship with Epstein after his conviction for sex offences.
+Officers are looking into claims that Mr Mountbatten-Windsor shared sensitive information with the disgraced financier while serving as the UK’s trade envoy – a role he was forced to leave after it emerged he had continued his friendship with Epstein after the latter’s conviction for sex offences.

-Searches of the Royal Lodge began soon after his arrest, with officers returning on Friday to continue to comb through the 30-room estate, which was home to Mr Mountbatten-Windsor for over two decades.
+Searches of Royal Lodge began soon after his arrest, with officers returning on Friday to continue to comb through the 30-room property, which was home to Mr Mountbatten-Windsor for over two decades.
 Several unmarked vehicles were seen entering the gates as uniformed officers patrolled the 98-acre grounds.

 “Searches in Berkshire are ongoing and are likely to be ongoing until Monday,” Thames Valley Police told The Independent.

-Mr Mountbatten-Windsor’s arrest marks the greatest challenge to the monarchy since the abdication of King Edward VIII in 1936, whose decision to marry American divorcée Wallis Simpson triggered a constitutional upheaval.
+Mr Mountbatten-Windsor’s arrest marks the greatest challenge to the monarchy since the abdication in 1936 of King Edward VIII, whose decision to marry American divorcee Wallis Simpson triggered a constitutional upheaval.

 The days-long search could spark a fresh scandal for the royals after significant time and resources were spent trying to contain the controversy arising from Mr Mountbatten-Windsor’s association with Epstein.

-The move would require an act of parliament, and The Independent understands the government will consider introducing legislation to allow his removal once the police investigation has concluded.
-Any changes to the line of succession will also require consultation and agreement with the other realms, such as Canada, Australia and New Zealand.
+The move would require an act of parliament, and The Independent understands that the government will consider introducing legislation to allow his removal once the police investigation has concluded.
+Any changes to the line of succession will require consultation and agreement with other Commonwealth realms, including Canada, Australia and New Zealand.

-Liberal Democrat leader Sir Ed Davey said Parliament would have to consider “when the time is right” to pass such a law change, adding that “naturally the monarchy will want to make sure he can never become king”.
+Liberal Democrat leader Sir Ed Davey said parliament would have to consider “when the time is right” to change the law, adding that “naturally the monarchy will want to make sure he can never become King”.

 Meanwhile, Zack Polanski, leader of the Green Party, called for a “full statutory inquiry” following the former prince’s arrest, which could include looking into other public figures.